Post

 dir = "frontend-pwa"

-This setup made it trivial to compose powerful workflows.
 For example, I created a single “Check Everything” command that fires all validation tasks across the whole ecosystem in parallel:

 1